navanieeth/terraform-ecs-cluster-test-app/README.md

 ALB listeners will allow only https requests and it has a redirect rule for HTTP to HTTPS.

+Added health check for target group as '/healthcheck'

 ALB SG can be whitelisted only with internal organization CIDR range to make it safe.

 Implemented auto scaling policy to upscale and downscale the capacity based on CPU and MEM metrics.